aimeos/laravel-cms/docs/jsonapi-content-only.md

 ---
 title: "Content only"
 permalink: /jsonapi/content-only/
-excerpt: "How to retrieve the content for already fetched pages from LaravelCMS using the JSON:API"
+excerpt: "How to retrieve the content for already fetched pages from Laravel CMS using the JSON:API"
 ---

 If you already got the page from a previous request (e.g. by adding `subtree` to the `include` parameter), then you only need the page content to render the complete page for the user.
 The page items in the `included` sections contains a URL to retrieve only that data in `relationships/contents/links/related`, e.g.: